BarefootSelkie/pktools/README.md

 ``0 0 * * * cd /home/pi && python3 ./switchout.py``

+## Data files

+pkSwitches - backup of all switches pulled from PluralKit pkMembers - full list of system members and information about these members pulled from PluralKit - see https://pluralkit.me/api/models/ pkSystem - data pulled from PluralKit about the system itself (e.g. system name) - see https://pluralkit.me/api/models/ memberStats - dictionary from shortCode to lastIn, lastOut, where lastIn is the most recent time a system member fronted when they were not already switched in, and lastOut is the most recent time a system member stopped fronting currentFronters - list of shortcodes of currently fronting system members

 ## Implimented functions

 **rsSecondToFractal(rsSeconds)** takes in a period of time in seconds and converts it to a number of headspace fractals, designed to work with *datetime.total_seconds()*, returns an int